Brand Names: Ixempra

 Ixabepilone is used to treat advanced breast cancer.

-Ixabepilone is usually given after other cancer medications have been tried without successful treatment.
+Ixabepilone is usually given after other treatments have failed.

 Ixabepilone may also be used for purposes not listed in this medication guide.